-Figure 3 (cont.)

 Figure 3 (cont.).

 Note that for isoprene only data for June-August (whole day) were used.

-Figure 4: Box- and whisker-diagrams for carbonyls based on all measurements in 2019.
+Figure 4: Box- and whisker-diagrams for carbonyls based on all measurements in 2020.
 The boxes enclose the 25- and 75-percentile with the median marked inside.
 The whiskers extend out to the 9th and 91st percentile.
-The red squares connected with a red line mark the medians based on all data for the previous 10 years (2009-2018).
+The red squares connected with a red line mark the medians based on all data for the previous 10 years (2010-2019).